deadlyvipers/dojo_rules/introduction.md

 Just my intro file for Code School.

-So far my favourite path has been Github.
+So far my favourite path has been JavaScript.